MaxB4/Data-Visualization/PROCESS.md

 Finally have a tooltip showing the "name" of the "deelgemeente"for the map.
 The code was partly d3 version 3 and therefore not working

 # Day 8 (17/01/2018)
 Had a lot of trouble with loading the data in the tooltip.
 Problem was that one of the datasets used an extra space in the "deelgemeentes" name.
+Will add a transition to the line chart.
+Bug: Deelgemeente Nieuw-West name is not loading